GOODNIGHT KAREN MIHOCH — WHEREVER YOU MAY BE

 My apologies to Jimmy Durante for hijacking the closing line from his 1955 TV program.

 Every July 20th I revisit a marker in my life.
-A marker that takes me back to a more confusing but simpler time.
-My plan was similar to many young men of the late 1960s.
-I would (hopefully) get through my Senior high school year, get a car and find a girlfriend.
+A “you were here” sign taking me back to a more confusing but simpler time.
+My life-plan was short and similar to many young men of the late 1960s.
+First, I would (hopefully) get through my Senior high school year, get a car and find a girlfriend.

 Here’s why: if your grades weren’t good enough or your family didn’t have the money to send you to college after high school, you were classified “1A.”
 If you fell into those two categories, it was virtually certain that you had “earned” an all expenses paid trip to the Vietnam War.